yueyujiang/WoL_GG2_trees/README.md

 **date** 06-12-2022
 **description**: In the uDance run that created 16k_v1_without_14_seqs_decont.nwk, two phyla Myxococcota and Bdellvibrionata were unplaceable and were removed from the output tree.
 We did a second iteration with larger cluster diameter and placed them.
 Next we performed the APPLES-2 based filtering mentioned in the previous article.
 Finally, we rooted the tree at the MRCA of Bacteria.

+11. 06-26-2022-200K-udance-astral-bl-5-17-2-rt.nwk
+**date** 06-26-2022
+**description**: Using uDance, we updated 06-12-2022-16k-v4-loof-backbonenextiter.rt.nwk with nearly 184,000 sequences.
+We did not perform an APPLES-2 based leave one out test at the end but we rooted the tree at the middle of A-B branch and estimated the branch lengths in substitution unit using ASTRAL.

 ## GG2 16S tree
 1. 270K.tar.gz
 **date** (email 270K (and 1.7M) tree is ready from Metin): 02/22/2022